Skip to content

 }

-Some signal is only available locally — Granola meeting notes are stored in ~/Library/Application Support/Granola/cache-v3.json on whichever Mac runs Granola, not in any cloud.
-For these, Carabase exposes an edge harvester push pattern:
+Some signal is only available locally — iMessage history, Apple Notes, or your file changes live on your Mac, not in any cloud.
+For these, Carabase uses an edge harvester push pattern: